piyushsjsu/CMPE-283-A3/README.md

 <h4>Work done by each member of the team.</h4>

    * Piyush Mamidwar (016709966)
-      * Modified the vmx.c file to implement leafs 0x4FFFFFFC and 0x4FFFFFFD.
+      * Modified the vmx.c file to implement leafs 0x4FFFFFFC, 0x4FFFFFFD, 0x4FFFFFFF and 0x4FFFFFFE.
-      * Wrote test.c file to print total exits and total cycles.
+      * Wrote test.c file to print total exits and total cycles for all types of exits.
       * Debugged errors that occured after editing vmx.c and cpuid.c files.
       * Install virt manager and the nested VM and installed ubuntu OS on it.
       * Figured out how to access inner VM on GCP.
 Couldn't access inner VM using CLI.
 (Used Chrome remote desktop)